 This site explores all things Seuss through crafts, recipes, sing-alongs, trivia contests, animation, and rhymes with Seuss characters.
 Games on the site include picture scrambles, “Cat’s Concentration,” and “Save the Trees with Lorax.”
 Contests for teachers are also featured on the site, and kids can e-mail-and receive a response from-the Cat in the Hat. www.seussville.com.

 The Fireman’s Fund Insurance Company site features an interactive game designed to help teenagers learn safe driving.
 The instructor, Phillup D. Tank, poses a series of driver-safety questions.
 Correct answers lead drivers to the destination of choice, while wrong answers prompt wisecracks from Mr. Tank.
 The several levels of difficulty start at training wheels and progress to the fast lane. www.the-fund.com/autogame.

 *December 31.
 Mural Contest.

-The Bureau for At-Risk Youth offers its fourth annual Outdoor Prevention Mural Contest, designed to support community-based drug prevention.
+The Bureau for At-Risk Youth offers its fourth annual Outdoor Prevention Mural Contest to support community-based drug prevention.
 Schools enter a proposal for an outdoor mural.
-An artist travels to the winning school to help create the mural, and it is featured on the cover of the fall Bureau for At-Risk Youth catalog.
+An artist travels to the winning school to help create the mural, which is then featured on the cover of the fall Bureau for At-Risk Youth catalog.
 For more information, contact: Bureau for At-Risk Youth, 135 Dupont St., P.O.
 Box 760, Plainview, NY 11803-0760; (800) 999-6884, ext.
-211; http://www.at-risk.com/commun/calendar/contest.htm.
+211; www.at-risk.com.